WRKampi/extensisq/README.md

 * `CFMR7osc`: explicit Runge Kutta method, with algebraic order 7, dispersion order 10 and dissipation order 9, to efficiently and accurately solve problems with oscillating solutions [12].
 A free 5th order interpolant for dense output is added.
 * `SSV2stab`: second order stabilized Runge Kutta Chebyshev method [13,C], to explicity and efficiently solve large systems of mildly stiff ordinary differential equations up to low to moderate accuracy.
 Equations arising from semi-discretization of parabolic PDEs are a typical use case.

+Several Nystrom methods are added.
+These are for second order initial value problems.
+Three methods are for general problems and one is for the strict problem in which the second derivative should not depend on the first derivative.
+The [demo](docs/Demo_Nystrom.ipynb) shows how to use these methods.
+* `Fi4N`: 4th order general Nystrom method of Fine [16].
+* `Fi5N`: 5th order general Nystrom method of Fine [16, 17].
+* `Mu5Nmb`: 5th order general Nystrom method of Murua for integration of multibody equations.
+This is method "RKN5459" in the paper [18].
+I added two interpolants.
+* `MR6NN`: 6th order strict Nystrom method of El-Mikkawy and Rahmo [19].
+I couldn't find the interpolant that the paper refers to as future work.
+However, I created a free C2-continuous sixth order interpolant and added it to this method.

 ## Sensitivity analysis
-Three methods for sensitivity analysis are available; see [15] and Example 9 above.
+Three methods for sensitiviy analysis are available; see [15] and Example 9 above.
 These can be used with any of the solvers.
 * `sens_forward`: to calculate the sensitivity of all solution components to (a few) parameters.
 * `sens_adjoint_end`: to calculate the sensitivity of a scalar function of the solution to (many) parameters.
 * `sens_adjoint_int`: to calculate the sensitivity of a scalar integral of the solution to (many) parameters.

 ## Other features
 The initial step size, when not supplied by you, is estimated using the method of Watts [7,B].
 This method analyzes your problem with a few (3 to 4) evaluations and carefully estimates a safe stepsize to start the integration with.